RayVentura/ShortGPT/README.md

-deprecated_demo showed the accuracy of the Google YouTube v3 API, you can find it here: https://vimeo.com/851101834?share=copy.
+deprecated_demo shows the accuracy of Google's YouTube v3, you can find it here: https://vimeo.com/851101834?share=copy.